From Baptist Health South Florida

 2 min. read

-While being pregnant is most often characterized as a happy, feel-good time for a mother-to-be, it can be a time of stress and despair for some.
-Changes to a woman’s body with accompanying aches and pains, shifting family dynamics, as well as physiological changes causing hormonal imbalances, can take a toll.
+While being pregnant is most often characterized as a happy, feel-good time for a mother-to-be, it can also be a time of stress and despair for some.
+Changes to a woman’s body with accompanying aches and pains, shifting family dynamics, and physiological changes causing hormonal imbalances all can take a toll.

 According to the American College of Obstetricians and Gynecologists (ACOG), perinatal depression – which is defined as depression during or just after pregnancy – affects as many as one in seven women in the U.S.

 “The prevalence of perinatal depression is very significant and can be quite scary,” says Jason James, M.D., chief of obstetrics and gynecology at Baptist Hospital of Miami.
 “As obstetricians, it’s our job and obligation to properly screen, evaluate and treat patients effectively.”

 Dr. James says it’s important to differentiate between clinical postpartum depression and the “baby blues,” a term often used when referring to a woman experiencing crying, sadness and other depressive symptoms after having a baby.
 Perinatal depression can occur at any time during and after pregnancy and can have seriously negative effects on mom, baby and the family.

 “Moments of feeling overwhelmed or sad during the first few days or weeks after having a baby are typically categorized as ‘postpartum blues’,” he said.
 “It’s when these feelings worsen or last for weeks it can mean clinical depression that needs intervention and treatment.”